 Individual coaching is available from Dr. Wendy Carter to help you complete your writing project.
 This is done largely by telephone and focuses on helping you make use of your own talents, resources, and strengths so that you are successful in the completion of your project.

 Coaching conversations can take place daily, weekly, or whatever best suits your needs.
 Dr. CV’s fee is $150 per hour, with payment required in advance.
 Her time is valuable and so is yours.
 Individual Dissertation Coaching Services $150.00 per hour or Pre-paid Packaged deal $400.00 for 4 hours.
-Contact me when you are serious and ready to get started on the path to doctoral completion.
+Contact me or Dr. Lenisa Joseph when you are serious and ready to get started on the path to doctoral completion.
 We also offer Group coaching as well.

 I got high marks in all of my college preparatory English classes, but hit a sticking point in my freshman year of college, when a visiting instructor told me that my writing skills were lacking.
 I was devastated by her negative assessment, and my confidence in my writing waned.